 - Samsung Galaxy Watch stuck on water lock mode?

-You clear your Galaxy 4 watch a little differently than the earlier models that run Samsung’s own Tizen operating system (like the Galaxy 3 watch or Active 2.)
+You clear your Wear OS Galaxy Watch (4 and above) slightly differently than the earlier models that run Samsung’s Tizen operating system (like the Galaxy 3 watch or Active 2.)

-On the Samsung Galaxy Watch 4, you clear the cache using a built-in function on the watch itself in the watch’s Reboot Mode menu.
+On a Wear OS Samsung Galaxy Watch, you clear the cache using a built-in function on the watch itself in the watch’s Reboot Mode menu.
 Here’s how:

 - Press and hold both the Power/Home and Back buttons on the watch, until you see the Rebooting message on your watch’s screen.

 - Release both buttons, then rapidly press just the Power/Home button multiple times until you see the Reboot Mode menu on your watch.

 - Swipe or use the Power/Home button to move down the list of options to highlight Recovery.
 Then, press and hold the Power/Home button until the screen goes black.

 - In a few moments, another menu appears.
 Use the Back button to highlight Wipe cache partition, then press and hold the Power/Home button to select it.